MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/move-devices-channel-cloudupdate.md

 ## Overview

 At this time, participants of the [Microsoft 365 Copilot Early Access Program (EAP)](https://www.microsoft.com/en-us/microsoft-365/blog/2023/05/09/introducing-the-microsoft-365-copilot-early-access-program-and-new-capabilities-in-copilot/) must be on the latest supported release of Current Channel for Microsoft 365 Apps.
-This article provides configuration guidance and best practices on how to prepare Microsoft 365 Apps for the Copilot EAP using the [Microsoft 365 Apps admin center](https://config.office.com) to move devices to [Current Channel](overview-update-channels.md#current-channel-overview) and keep them updated.
+This article provides configuration guidance and best practices on how to prepare Microsoft 365 Apps for the Copilot EAP using the [Microsoft 365 Apps admin center](https://config.office.com).
 We expect support for Microsoft 365 Copilot on Monthly Enterprise Channel in the future.

 > [!NOTE]
 > This article is solely focused on preparing your Microsoft 365 Apps for the Copilot Early Access Program (EAP).
 Other Copilot initiatives are not covered by this documentation.